Main Menu

 Royalty and power will permeate the galleries as the Toledo Museum of Art (TMA) draws parallels between the game of chess and African art with “Strategic Interplay: African Art and Imagery in Black and White.”
 The exhibition, on view Nov.
 9, 2024-Feb.
 23, 2025, will feature historical artifacts, representative chess sets and artworks that acquaint visitors with how African art uses symbolism and patterning to communicate leadership, authority and cultural identity.
 Juxtaposed with artworks created in Europe and inspired by African culture, the items on view highlight the intertwining influence African art and the game of chess have had over 1,500 years.

-Lanisa Kitchiner, consulting curator of African art for TMA , brings together works from the TMA collection and other prestigious institutions to highlight African artists as strategic thinkers whose works are a source of inspiration and symbolic meaning.
+Lanisa Kitchiner, Senior Manager of Interpretation and Curator of African Art for TMA and Independent Curator, Wendy Grossman, brings together works from the TMA collection and other prestigious institutions to highlight African artists as strategic thinkers whose works are a source of inspiration and symbolic meaning.
 Simultaneously, on two separate continents in the 20th and 21st centuries, European avant-garde artists were using chess and African imagery to express new, modernist sensibilities while African artists reimagined chess motifs both as poetic analogies to post-colonial conditions and as decorative patterns channeling indigenous design and symbolic meaning.

 “The Toledo Museum of Art seeks to broaden understanding about connections between African art and chess and the strategic acumen involved in both creative pursuits,” said Adam M. Levine, Edward Drummond and Florence Scott Libbey president, director and CEO. “‘Strategic Interplay’ reveals parallel and overlapping metaphors, maneuvers and motifs between the seemingly disparate fields of African cultural expression and the royal game of creative war-play with hope that viewers might appreciate African art through an alternative lens.”